 About Veterans Day

 Veterans Day is observed every year on November 11th.
-Veterans Day was originally called “Armistice Day” when President Woodrow Wilson proclaimed this day in November 1919.
-Armistice is when warring parties agree to stop fighting and “Armistice Day” recognizes the end of World War 1 when hostilities ceased on November 11th at 11 A.M, 1918 (11th hour, of the 11th, of the 11th month).
+Veterans Day evolved from Armistice Day, which was proclaimed in 1919 by President Woodrow Wilson.
+Armistice is when warring parties agree to stop fighting; Armistice Day recognizes the end of World War One when hostilities ceased on November 11th at 11 A.M, 1918 (11th hour, of the 11th day, of the 11th month).

-On November 11th, 1947 Raymond Weeks, a World War II veteran, organized a “National Veterans Day” parade in Birmingham, Alabama to recognize veterans of all wars.
+According to the Department of Veterans Affairs official site on November 11th, 1947 Raymond Weeks, a World War II veteran, organized a “National Veterans Day” parade in Birmingham, Alabama to recognize veterans of all wars.

 See our Veterans Day Facts infographic.